MFS4711/Restaurant-Web-App/README.md

 ### **Interactive Features**

 - **Edit or Delete Bookings**: Customers can modify or cancel upcoming bookings directly from the dashboard.
-- **Approval Requests**: If a table reassignment is required, customers receive a notification and can approve or decline the new table assignment.
+- **Approval Requests**: If a time reassignment is required, customers receive a notification and can approve or decline the new time assignment.

 ### **Visual Design**

-- **Table Layout**: Clear, well-organized tables for both upcoming and past bookings, with essential details such as dates, times, and statuses.
+- **Table Layout**: Clear, well-organised tables for both upcoming and past bookings, with essential details such as dates, times, and statuses.
 - **Actionable Buttons**: **Edit** and **Delete** options are clearly displayed, allowing customers to easily manage their bookings.
 - **Notifications**: The **Customer Action Required** section only appears when necessary, accompanied by a prominent message informing the customer of any table reassignment and requiring their approval.